Imperial Knight, by Mahler

 With his current handicap mark of 124, Ben believes that is everything is in his favour and he could be very competitive.
 We look forward to a very exciting season ahead with him, off what looks a very workable mark - starting in a novice handicap chase.

-Ben thinks he’s especially well handicapped on his graduation from hurdles to fences, and it’s something we should really be able to exploit.
+Ben thinks he’s especially well handicapped and it’s something we should really be able to exploit.
 He’s tailor made for big novice handicaps at the festivals in the Spring and he says that he has to be one of the nicest Maiden hurdlers with a mark.